Elvis Andrus Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.7 K/9, which ranks 17th in the league.
+- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in MLB.

-- The Orioles' 5.52 team ERA ranks 27th across all league pitching staffs.
+- The Orioles have the 27th-ranked team ERA across all league pitching staffs (5.33).

-- Orioles pitchers combine to give up 18 total home runs at a rate of 1.4 per game (to rank 20th in the league).
+- The Orioles rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).

-- Wells (0-1) starts for the Orioles, his second of the season.
+- Gibson gets the start for the Orioles, his fourth of the season.
+He is 3-0 with a 3.44 ERA and 12 strikeouts in 18 1/3 innings pitched.

-- In his most recent time out -- in relief on Monday -- the right-hander threw 2/3 innings against the Oakland Athletics while surrendering hits.
+- His last time out came in relief on Tuesday when the righty threw 2/3 innings against the Oakland Athletics while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.